Cosys-Lab/Cosys-AirSim/docs/gpulidar.md

 This needs to be saved as 'materials.csv' in your documents folder where also your settings json file resides.

 ## Server side visualization for debugging
 By default, the lidar points are not drawn on the viewport.
 To enable the drawing of hit laser points on the viewport, please enable setting 'DrawDebugPoints' via settings json.
-Note this does not work for Multirotor vehicles. *This is only for testing purposes and will affect the data slightly.
+Note this does not work while `AsyncCaptureMode` is enabled (which is the default for Multirotor vehicles, see above) for any vehicle type. *This is only for testing purposes and will affect the data slightly.
 It also needs to be disabled when using multiple Lidar sensors to avoid artifacts!!*

 e.g.:
 ```